exakat/exakat/docs/Configuration.rst

 |                    | version for the analyze                                                                   |
 +--------------------+-------------------------------------------------------------------------------------------+

-Custom themes
+Custom rulesets
-#############
+###############

-Create custom themes by creating a 'config/themes.ini' directive files.
+Create custom rulesets by creating a 'config/themes.ini' directive files.

 This file is a .INI file, build with several sections.
-Each section is the name of a theme : for example, 'mine' is the name for the theme below.
+Each section is the name of a ruleset : for example, 'mine' is the name for the ruleset below.

 There may be several sections, as long as the names are distinct.

-It is recommended to use all low-case names for custom themes.
+It is recommended to use all low-case names for custom rulesets.
 Exakat uses names with a first capital letter, which prevents conflicts.
-Behavior is undefined if a custom theme has the same name as a default theme.
+Behavior is undefined if a custom ruleset has the same name as a default ruleset.

 ::